Le jour et la nuit (opera): Revivals

 Le jour et la nuit was staged in New York with the title Manola, on 6 February 1882, and in London, under the same title, five days later.
 Both productions used an English adaptation by Henry Farnie.
 Productions followed in Belgium, Austria, Switzerland and the Netherlands during 1882, Australia and Italy in 1883, Spain in 1884 and Canada in 1885.

 The opera has only occasionally been revived in Paris (1897, 1920 and 1923) but continued for many years to be popular in the French provinces and Belgium.
+A French radio recording (with dialogue) with Liliane Berton as Manola, Lina Dachary as Béatrix, Henri Bedex as Prince Calabazas, Gaston Rey as Don Braseiro and Michel Hamel as Miguel and the radio-lyrique orchestra conducted by Roger Ellis was issued in 1990.